fugue-project/fugue/README.md

 *   **Cross-framework code**: Write code once in native Python or SQL, then port it to pandas, Dask or Spark with no changes.
 Logic and execution are decoupled through Fugue, enabling users to leverage the Spark and Dask engines without learning the specific framework syntax.
 *   **Rapid iterations for big data projects**: Test code on smaller data, then reliably scale to Dask or Spark when ready.
 This accelerates project iteration time and reduces expensive mistakes.
 *   **Friendlier interface for Spark**: Users can get Python/pandas code running on Spark with significanly less effort.
 FugueSQL extends SparkSQL to be a more complete programming language.
-*   **Highly testable code**: Fugue naturally makes logic more testable because the code will be written in native Python.
+*   **Highly testable code**: Fugue makes logic more testable because all code is written in native Python.
 Unit tests scale seamlessly from local workflows to distributed computing workflows.

 ## Fugue Transform

 The simplest way to use Fugue is the [`transform` function](https://fugue-tutorials.readthedocs.io/en/latest/tutorials/beginner/introduction.html?highlight=transform#Fugue-transform).
-This lets users bring a parallelize the execution of a single function by bringing it to Spark or Dask.
+This lets users parallelize the execution of a single function by bringing it to Spark or Dask.
 In the example below, the `map_letter_to_food` function takes in a mapping and applies it on a column.
 This is just pandas and Python so far (without Fugue).

 ```python
 import pandas as pd